 To this day the contradictory hedgehog can still confound the researchers.
 Often classed as an insectivore (insect eater) it’s varied meaty diet and delight of live food means it also fits the description of predatory carnivore.
 Yet again, the longer gut, broader molars and adaptable diet could just as easily qualify them as an omnivore.
 No wonder they’re such a successful species!

 What is important is that we know hedgehogs cannot digest lactose or cellulose efficiently.
 This means they should not be fed milk, milk products or green plant material.
 Their natural diet is high in protein, low in fat and high in fibre.
 They truly are the gardeners’ friend, naturally foraging on earwigs, caterpillars, small slugs and snails and even aphids.
 They eat so many beetles that they even have a special enzyme to help digest the hard shell called chitin.

 So, in summary hedgehogs will not help you get pregnant, ward off evil spirits, cure you of your ills or predict the weather.
 They don’t steal milk from cows but are a great asset in the garden.
 They are worth encouraging for the benefits they bring as well as to help an endangered species.
 And you can do this by making an access hole in the bottom of your garden fence and putting out a handful of good quality hedgehog food, along with a shallow sided dish of water every night throughout the summer.
+Our predator-proof hedgehog feeding stations are a great place to leave out food for them.
 Oh, and just to be clear, hedgehogs don’t mate standing up, but what they do (as the old joke goes), they do very carefully!